moderntribe/moose/README.md

 ### Composer

 Composer is configured to manage PHP dependencies.
-There are also a number of composer scripts set up to assist with day-today PHP development.
+There are also a number of composer scripts set up to assist with day-t-day PHP development.
 You can learn more about the available scripts and how to use them in the [Composer Docs](./docs/composer.md).

 #### Updating WordPress

-To update the installed version of WordPress, change the `--version=` value in the `install-wordpress` composer script.
+To adjust the installed version of WordPress, change the `--version=` value in the `install-wordpress` composer script.

 ### NPM Packages, Scripts & Building Frontend Assets